-- (a) Required trees in a buffer must be a minimum of 8 feet in height at installation and may be planted at regular intervals or in a meandering manner. - (b) Existing trees on site that are greater than eight feet in height may be preserved within a buffer for credit. - (c) Buffers planted below overhead utility lines must contain tree species that do not exceed 20 feet in height at maturity.
+- (a) Required trees in a buffer must be a minimum of 8 feet in height ground level to top of crown at installation and may be planted at regular intervals or in a meandering manner. - (b) Existing trees on site that are greater than eight feet in height may be preserved within a buffer for credit. - (c) Buffers planted below overhead utility lines must contain tree species that do not exceed 20 feet in height at maturity.